Code Enforcement Official I/II

 Reasonable Accommodation: The City of San Rafael will make reasonable accommodations in the exam process to accommodate disabled applicants.
-If you have a disability for which you require an accommodation, please contact us at (415) 485-3474 before the test date.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of this position.
-Such accommodations must be requested by the applicant.
+If you have a disability for which you require an accommodation, please contact us at 415-485-3474 no later than seven (7) calendar days before the test date.

 The City of San Rafael offers an attractive compensation and benefits program.
-The salary range for this position is $68,052 – $82,728 Annually DOQ/DOE and a competitive benefits program including:
+The salary range for this position is $4,637 - $6,219 per month DOQ/DOE and a competitive benefits program including:

 - Retirement: The City is a part of the Marin County Employee Retirement Association (MCERA) plan, which offers reciprocity between agencies in CalPERS (this is part of the 37 Act County System);